Date and time of this side event : 14 February 2024, 9 am - 10 am

 Venue : ADNEC, Conference room CS 5 (first floor)

-The session aims to raise awareness about the manifold benefits of music learning and music making: from non-cognitive skills development to psychological advantages, from increased academic performance to social inclusion, from building individual and group resilience in communities to
+The session aims to raise awareness about the manifold benefits of music learning and music making: from non-cognitive skills development to psychological advantages, from increased academic performance to social inclusion, from building individual and group resilience in communities to interpersonal skills such as communication, teamwork, and respect for others.

 The session will demonstrate that music is not only a means to teach instrument playing skills but also a way to promote children's internal growth in creativity, expressiveness, and emotional understanding, known as 'Non-Cognitive Skills.'
 It will highlight the 'Yamaha Music School' for private music education and Yamaha’s action to support music education in public/private schools, both in curricula and extra-curricula activities.
 Music educational experiences and initiatives in Japan and Asia & Pacific countries will be showcased.
 The audience will learn about the partnership with IGS Corporation regarding 'AiGROW,' an AI-driven tool that tracks students' non-cognitive skill development through music education.
 This method promotes self-reflection, accelerates skill enhancement, and shows the significant impact of music education on personal growth.